How to Get Your FAA Part 107 License (2026 Complete Guide)

 Tactical Surveillance

 Drones have become invaluable assets in tactical surveillance operations, offering law enforcement agencies enhanced capabilities in monitoring and responding to high-risk situations.
-The ability of drones to provide real-time aerial data for situational awareness has transformed how police approach surveillance tasks.
+The ability of drones to provide real-time aerial data for situational awareness has transformed how police approach these situations, effectively increasing police and public safety.

 In monitoring large gatherings and events, drone surveillance provides a broader view of crowd dynamics and transmits real-time data to crowd control teams.
 This capability allows officers to zoom in on areas of interest and make critical decisions based on detailed information about ground-level activities.